Ernest Lough: Later life

-After he left school, Lough worked in the advertising department at HMV, where he met Ethel Winnifred Charlton.
+After he left school, Lough approached the management of His Master's Voice and reminded them that he had made a great deal of money for them, and felt it was fair to ask for a favor in return.
+His Master's Voice gave him a position in their advertising department, where he met Ethel Winnifred Charlton.
 They were married in June 1938, and had three sons.
 Two became choristers at the Temple Church, and one at the Chapel Royal.
+HUM also made several recordings of Lough as a baritone, but he did not pursue a career.

 Lough served in the fire service during the Second World War, and was present when the Temple Church burned down in 1942.
 He appeared as a fire-control operator in a wartime propaganda film about the fire service in London, entitled Fires Were Started, which was filmed using actual firefighters rather than professional actors.

 After the war, he worked at the advertising agency Mather and Crowther (later Ogilvy and Mather).

 He was a member for many years of the Bach Choir, singing 1st bass, together with his son Graham.

 He died at Watford General Hospital, Hertfordshire, England, aged 88, survived by his wife and three sons.
 His obituary appeared in The Times and The Guardian on 24 February 2000, and there is a commemorative plaque to him in the Temple Church.